stavica/COMP2156_Group-42_Assignment/README.md

 Towards the end of the assignment and after a certain number of commits made per individual group member, all three branches will be merged into the `main` branch.
 Any conflicts from the merges will be reviewed and resolved.

 This readme file will be updated over time to reflect our progress.

+Progress Updates:

+02/15/24 > Files in the 101444936-Vince branch are complete and ready to be merged to main.